Baseline in Project Management: Everything You Need to Know

 - How can I improve the conversion rate?

-- What kind of copy and design do I need to attract the right people who need our software?
+- What kind of copy and design do I need to attract our target customer base?

-Then, you need to prepare a schedule containing dates when each ad will be lunch and how long it will be active.
+Then, you need to prepare a schedule containing dates when each ad will be launched and how long it will be active.

 Finally, you have to determine and divide costs for Google, Facebook, and LinkedIn ads.